commscope-ruckus/RUCKUS-RWG/README.md

 # portals.yml
 One policy, one splash portal, one landing portal, one survery question, one bandwidth queue and one shared credential.

+# plans.yml
+One account group, one free usage plan using a quota plan and a time plan, portal modifications.